pdav5883/web-salad/README.md

 ## WIP
 - Future
-    - Way to constrain teams so pairs are separated
     - Add game length to end stats
     - If there is time remaining between rounds and next round is shorter time, use diff or ratio
     - Consider cache for num words remaining, score, end of game stats, etc